jliikala/itsmejuhaco/content/reading.md

 ---
-title: "Reading List"
+title: "Reading"
 date: 2017-09-05T19:12:42+03:00
 draft: false
 featimg: "https://www.itsmejuha.co/images/split-reading.jpg"
-description: "While preparing to launch my blog again, I've been ramping up my reading & journaling efforts to support the process."
+description: "I usually read 15-30 minutes each day just before bedtime.
+I've found it to be a great way for minimizing screen time in the evening (which I get plenty enough during the daytime already)."
 ---

+I usually read 15-30 minutes each day just before bedtime.
+I've found it to be a great way for minimizing screen time in the evening (which I get plenty enough during the daytime already).

-## Latest from the book reading list:
+### Latest from the book reading list:

 * **The Power Of Habit** by Charles Duhigg - [Amazon.co.uk](https://www.amazon.co.uk/Power-Habit-Business-Charles-Jan-2014/dp/B00LKJ63AG/)
 * **Machine, Platform, Crowd** by Andrew McAfee and Erik Brynjolfsson - [Amazon.co.uk](https://www.amazon.co.uk/Machine-Platform-Crowd-Harnessing-Revolution/dp/0393254291/)